 “They basically aggregate all of the smaller services around the country and then assist from there,” he said.
 “Obviously it being a large country, the needs of a kid in Florida that might need financial or educational support might be different from a student in Colorado, or New Mexico.
 What we really liked was that they had a lot of on-field support in finding out what students really need.”

 “Their initiative was really to assist students and children who either were coming from very poor familial satiations or who were in foster care.
-It’s a completely comprehensive service of offering housing, food, clothing, educational, and academic support, and really aimed to make sure that these kids have the ability and opportunity to grow and become future leaders.”
+It’s a completely comprehensive service.
+It offers housing, food, clothing, educational, and academic support.
+It is really aimed to make sure that these kids have the ability and opportunity to grow and become future leaders.”

 Stanecky’s vision for the future of ISE Gives Back is not necessarily broad.
 Rather, it’s intimate.
 He hopes the initiative can dig deeper, resulting in a farther, more comprehensive reach.